Lisa D. Pearce

 Ph.D., Professor, Sociology

 Lisa D. Pearce studies family contexts and religious dynamics in youth and early adulthood.
 She has ongoing research in the United States, Nepal, and Kenya.
 Pearce’s work often mixes survey and semi-structured interview methods, and she writes and teaches about mixed methods research.

 Pearce has ongoing research in Nepal, revealing links between economic development, institutional change, religion and individual changes in demographic related behaviors.
 From 2007-2014, Pearce was co-investigator on an NSF PIRE grant to study interrelationships among social context, population processes, and environmental change comparatively in the Chitwan Valley of Nepal and the Wolong Nature Reserve of Sichuan, China.
-She recently co-authored an article in Demography on patterns of temporary migration and more permanent household fission over time.
-She also has a paper under review, co-authored with Sarah Brauner-Otto, examining how parents' religious beliefs and practices shape the timing of sons' marriage.
+She recently co-authored an article in Sociology of Religion, with Sarah Brauner-Otto, examining differences in how mother's and father's religiousness relates to the timing of sons' marriage in Nepal.